A Multiobjective Optimization Framework for Irrigation Water Allocation: Introduction

-{A significant initiative aimed at improving water management in southeastern Bangladesh is the Muhuri Irrigation Project (MIP).
-This project was developed with a dam-regulator system to support dry-season irrigation and to prevent saline water from intruding inland from the Bay of Bengal.
-However, it has consistently underperformed due to system inefficiencies \cite{ShahenMomen2024}.Despite its strategic national importance, the MIP has received limited attention in academic research.
-Determining the optimal allocation of water for each crop, along with identifying suitable crop patterns under relevant constraints, remains a pressing research challenge.}
+A major initiative to improve water management in southeastern Bangladesh is the Muhuri Irrigation Project (MIP).
+The project was developed with a dam regulator system to support dry season irrigation while preventing the intrusion of saline water from the Bay of Bengal into inland areas.
+However, it has consistently underperformed due to system inefficiencies\cite{Ullah2021}.
+Effective irrigation systems depend on sound water resource management, and in this context, the MIP was designed to utilize river water for agricultural production through planned and controlled distribution.
+Over the past several decades, the Bangladesh Water Development Board (BWDB) has implemented numerous water resource development and management programs, among which the Muhuri Irrigation Project represents a targeted effort to enhance agricultural productivity through improved irrigation management.
+Despite its strategic importance at the national level, the MIP has received limited attention in academic research.
+Consequently, determining the optimal allocation of water among crops and identifying suitable cropping patterns under relevant constraints remains an important and unresolved research challenge.